Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Tania Hyde, Beca Limited

-This Living Lab offers a dynamic and immersive experience that actively engages individuals in pioneering climate adaptation solutions, by offering a practical platform to engage directly with adaptation strategies - blending creativity with action.
-Designed to align with the conference’s overarching theme of Accelerating Adaptation Action, it provides a unique opportunity to explore Behaviour change needed for transformational climate adaptation.
-By harnessing the transformative capacity of art—whether visual, performance, or digital—participants can communicate complex climate challenges in accessible, compelling ways, to spark meaningful conversations, increase awareness and education to inspire new pathways for climate resilience.
-The Living Lab will take place at the University of Canterbury, where space will be created for participants to spend the day working through the five activities.
-The format for the event is to take participants through facilitated stations which cover:
+This Living Lab offered a dynamic and immersive experience that actively engaged individuals in pioneering climate adaptation solutions, by offering a practical platform to engage directly with adaptation strategies - blending creativity with action.
+Designed to align with the conference’s overarching theme of Accelerating Adaptation Action, it provided a unique opportunity to explore Behaviour change needed for transformational climate adaptation.
+By harnessing the transformative capacity of art—whether visual, performance, or digital—participants could communicate complex climate challenges in accessible, compelling ways, to spark meaningful conversations, increase awareness and education to inspire new pathways for climate resilience.
+The Living Lab took place at the Sumner Surf Life Saving Club, where space will be created for participants to spend the day working through the five activities.
+The format for the event was to take participants through facilitated stations which covered:

 - Welcome and Context Setting – sharing compelling stories to create emotive urgency.